QuirkyRobots/3Data/README.md

 ### Brave

-* If you are using Brave, you will likely have to turn your shields off and repeat this process if you clear your browsing data (see below image).
+* If you are using Brave, you'll likely have to turn shields off and repeat this if you clear browsing data (see below image).
-* You to avoid having to keep turn the shields on after clearing browser data, you can until the "Site and shields settings" box in the setting (see below image).
+* To avoid this, you can untick the "Site and shields settings" box in the setting (see below image).

 ![image](https://github.com/QuirkyRobots/arrr3d/assets/29914179/8efa176e-14c7-45b7-818c-ef1275079ac6) ![image](https://github.com/QuirkyRobots/arrr3d/assets/29914179/4d03cb47-ec86-4742-a49d-98850dcac995)